Home » DIY » Scrap Wood Christmas Decor

 how to use dowel to stack spindle pieces

 How did I secure all the pieces?
 The drill gauge helped me choose the right bit.
-A 4x4 was used to draw a square on the round base (former cheese dome base).
-X marks the spot for drilling a pilot hole.
-Lastly, a hole was drilled in the middle of the wood block
+A 4×4 was used to draw a square on the round base (the former cheese dome base).
+The X marks the spot for drilling a pilot hole.
+Lastly, a hole was drilled in the middle of the wooden block.

 Have you noticed the small finial?
-It may or may not be used on the top of the wood block.
+It may or may not be used on top of the wood block.
 What is it?
-It is the knob that was originally on my drawer front welcome sign.
+It is the knob that was initially on my drawer front welcome sign.

 Scrap Wood Christmas Decor NOEL Pedestal